goldenpuffle123/fish-record/guides/calibration_guide.md

 ![Points guide](./images/ray_correction_points.png)

 The program will display each pair of points consecutively.
 Accordingly, choose each pair consecutively.
+Use mouse for rough adjustments, and arrow keys for fine adjustments.

 It will print each **triangulated point** in the terminal, so **copy and save them** somewhere.

 ### Set up ray correction parameters
 For the first time at least, we need to set up the ray correction parameters using the 4 points as above.